Workwear care and cleaning

 Not a fan of ironing?
 Heck no!
 The shortcut - hang out your gear as soon as the wash is done.
 This helps prevent a bunch of creasing.
 If it still needs a quick iron when dry, check the label for ironing specs first.

-To keep our ultra comfy socks in pristine performance (ie all that moisture wicking, thermoregulating natural goodness), always turn them inside out and wash in warm water with a mild, non-bleach detergent.
+To keep our ultra comfy socks and underwear in pristine performance (ie all that moisture wicking, thermoregulating natural goodness), always turn them inside out (and remove the cups in the sports crop top) and gentle wash in cold-warm water with a mild, non-bleach detergent.
 Skip the softener, as most have pretty hectic chemicals.

 While bamboo does take a smidge longer to air dry on a line (out of direct sunlight), never be tempted to throw them in the dryer or iron them.
 You’ll be sad coz bad things might happen.